 Personnel includes hired staff, elected leaders, and those who volunteer or are nominated to fill committees and committee leadership.
 More broadly, personnel includes anyone authorized to speak, act, or implement programs on behalf of the organization.
 In our structure the leaders change frequently, through rotation of service.
 Please take this section as commentary on leadership in general and not on any particular person(s).

-As a Presbytery, our volunteer roles are led by white people broadly and a small group of overworked and burned-out BIPOC who believe that they must conform to white people's expectations.
+As a presbytery, our volunteer roles are led by white people broadly and a small group of overworked and burned-out BIPOC who believe that they must conform to white people's expectations.
 Because of a combination of factors, which may include economic status, work flexibility, language access, comfort/discomfort in the white-dominant culture of the presbytery, and more, BIPOC presbyters may find it more challenging (and white presbyters may find it easier) to engage at central leadership levels such as chairing committees.
 Our staff have been predominately BIPOC in recent years.
 Our presbytery is committed to representation, but we remain committed to white institutional values simultaneously.
 Having BIPOC in positions of power does not necessarily interrupt or transform the structures that continue to benefit white people and harm people of color.
 This is a classic indication of symbolic institutions.

 The nomination process feels clubbish – in order to be invited to the table, one has to befriend people.
 Those who fit in the white-dominant center easily invite their known and trusted friends to join them.
 Even the nominations committee is hampered by its language access and lack of relationships with BIPOC churches.
 This issue creates tokenization when trying to identify candidates of color to serve on committees.

 Our presbytery meetings are open to all, include leaders of color in visible positions, and offer interpretation in several languages.
 We try to model inclusion in a symbolic performative way.
 Yet, "all are welcome" does not mean that all can participate comfortably.
 We state that "all are welcome," yet certain voices dominate and get heard over and over.
 New participants must learn how to use Roberts' Rules, navigate committee structures and gatekeepers, and submit new business in our particular system.
-Efforts to make the presbytery more inclusive have not changed the cumbersome and inaccessible way business gets done.
+Efforts to make the Presbytery more inclusive have not changed the cumbersome and inaccessible way business gets done.
 The symbolic efforts have not changed the underlying club nature of our organization.

 This continuum has helped us hold a mirror to ourselves as a presbytery and see what kind of reflection we project.
 Some of this we see with regret and grief, and other pieces we can see with hope, faith, and willingness to continue pushing forward into the work of transformation.
 It is important to see clearly because we do not want to be naive or to make the work seem easier than it is.